matthew-brett/pydagogue/foundation.rst

 will work even if two of us are working independently.

 In the end we decide that we are going to give the commits some unique identifer string instead of the date.
-We'll store the contents of the working tree in the same way, in the ``files`` subdirectory, but we'll add a new file to each commit, called ``info.txt``, that will tell us who did the commit, and when, and, most importantly, what the previous commit was.
+We might have a problem in making sure that the unique identifier string is actually unique, but let's assume we can solve that somehow.
+We'll store the contents of the working tree in the same way as we have done up till now, in the ``files`` subdirectory, but we'll add a new file to each commit, called ``info.txt``, that will tell us who did the commit, and when, and, most importantly, what the previous commit was.
 We'll call the previous commit the *parent*.

 Eve was right to predict that I had made my own commit today.
 I've been happily working on chapter 3.
 So, before our conversation, my directory looked like